The Trinity Green Almshouses in Stepney: A 17th century mariners’ retirement complex

 The centrepiece of the gardens is the Chapel.
 Built in a Classical Revival style, it stands two storeys high, with rusticated quoins and pediment.
 The chapel is entered through a white door, at the top of a flight of stone steps curving outwards.
 Trinity Green is protected from the street by curved brick wall, wrought iron railing and iron gates.

 Through the 18th and 19th century, the almhouses provided a happy and peaceful retirement home for former seamen.
-However. in 1895, local authorities suggested demolition of the ageing almhouses.
+The 1871 and 1881 censuses sees a host of retired ‘master mariners’ living at the almhouses with their families or live-in servants.
+However. in 1895, local authorities suggested demolition of the ageing almhouses (see a London Metropolitan Archives image of the complex in the 1890s).
 Architect Charles Robert Ashbee (1863-1942) launched a campaign to save the site and was supported by William Morris, Octavia Hill, Lord Leighton, Walter Besant and Prime Minister William Gladstone.
 Fortunately, they succeeded and Trinity Green became the East End’s first historic building to be preserved, setting a precedent for protected buildings, a rather unheard of concept at the time.

 Trinity Green came under threat again in World War II when it was bombed by the Luftwaffe.
 In 1941, a bomb destroyed the almhouses north of the chapel, as well as the chapel.
 The north almhouses were never replaced and the site now contains council housing.
 In December 1950, Trinity Green was Grade I listed by Historic England, with the London County Council purchasing the site four years later.
 The LCC restored the remaining almhouses and the chapel, including its roof and clock turret, between 1956-1962, with Queen Elizabeth II visiting when they were completed.
 The chapel was restored using 18th century panelling from Bradmore House by Hammersmith tube station.